fred-lindsey/projects/TSA_NPS_visitor_prediction/README.md

 ## 1. Acquire/Prepare: Source the data from NPS.GOV and produced a composite dataframe for 5 parks and a total visits column for Exploration and Modeling.

-## 2. Data Exploration: explored the distribution and seasonality of visits to determine peak periodds of visitation, as well as individual park trends if they exist.
+## 2. Data Exploration: explored the distribution and seasonality of visits to determine peak periods of visitation, as well as individual park trends if they exist.
 Also use seasonal decompostion to identify underlying trends.

 ## 3. Modeling: Create models that will forecast visitorship, using Time Series methods including last observed value, simple moving average, rolling average, Holts-Winter linear method, and Seasonal Trend.

-## 4. Conclusion and Next Steps: measure the results of the best predictive model and suggest next steps.

 <hr style="border-top: 10px groove blue; margin-top: 1px; margin-bottom: 1px">